 Terms and Conditions

-Only dogs considered by the staff at Sussex County Dog Training Doggie Day Care Centre to be sociable and have a suitable temperament will be accepted to join daycare.
+Only dogs that are considered to be sociable and have a suitable temperament for Daycare, agreed by the staff at SCDT Doggie Day Care Centre, will be accepted to attend.

 Puppies are accepted once they are fully vaccinated (minimum age is 10 weeks).

-Un-spayed female dogs will not be accepted during their season (usual period is 3 weeks).
+Un-spayed female dogs will not be accepted during their season (the usual period is 3 weeks).
+They can return once they are 7 days free of bleeding and have had a bath.

-All dogs must wear securely fitted collars that are in good condition and include an ID tag.
-Collars must be of a clip release method rather than a buckle.
+All dogs must wear securely fitted collars that are in good condition and include an ID tag, and they must be kept on a lead when walking around the farm and entering Daycare.

-Should the staff at SCDT Doggie Day Care feel your dog is no longer suitable for daycare they reserve the right to refuse your dog at any time or terminate the contract.
+Should the staff at SCDT Doggie Daycare feel that your dog is no longer suitable for Daycare they reserve the right to refuse your dog at any time or to terminate the contract.

 DOGGIE DAY CARE - FAQs